- 1 Shoulder Pain Overview

 Doing activities that aggravate shoulder pain often cause further damage, delay healing, and may lead to long-term problems.
 However, not using the shoulder at all weakens the shoulder and leaves it more vulnerable to injury.
 Immobilizing the shoulder may also lead to frozen shoulder.
 Stretching exercises help prevent this condition.

 Strengthening exercises for the muscles that support the shoulder, particularly the rotator cuff (the muscles and tendons that dynamically stabilize the main shoulder joint) are a major part of treatment for most shoulder injuries, but strength training before adequate healing has taken place may cause further pain and injury.
 A physician or physical therapist can determine when the shoulder is ready for strengthening exercises.
-Shoulder Exercises can prevent injury from recurring.
+Exercises can prevent injury from recurring.

 Massage therapy is also used to treat many soft tissue injuries.
 From muscle strain to tendonitis to frozen shoulder, massage therapy increases circulation, speeds healing, improves range of motion and relieves pain.